Biographies

 Oct 16 1878 in Mayville, Dodge County, WI Franciska and her 8th child both die in childbirth, and are buried at Calvary Cemetery in Williamstown.

-July 15 1879 after returning to Chicago, he marries (second marriage) Johanna Droege, also known as Jennie, who was born in 1838 in Chicago (parents from Hannover, Germany) at St. Josephs Church .
+July 15 1879 after returning to Chicago, he marries (second marriage) Johanna Droege, also known as Jennie, who was born in 1838 in Chicago (her parents were from Hannover, Germany) at St. Josephs Church.
 Jennie already has 3 children: Henry 1862-1935, Freddie 1863-1914, and Anna 1866-?.

-On May 25 1880 he is mentioned in the Chicago Inter Ocean newspaper as plaintiff in a chancery case, Heckenbach vs Droege, masters rent.
+case, Heckenbach vs Droege, masters rent.
 Chancery law has to do with landlord/tenant issues.

-June 10th 1880 census, he is listed as an MD living on Halsted Street in Chicago with his four children plus Johanna and her three children
+June 10th 1880 census, he is listed as an MD living

 He graduates as MD March 29 1882 from the Bennett Medical College in Chicago.
 His certification from the State Board of Health dated Mar 29 1882 is still in the family.
 As a physician, he had a 100% success rate in diptheria cases.
 I have a copy of his diploma.
 He used the name "John Adam."

-According to the book "The medical history of Milwaukee, 1834-1914", he was a newly-arrived doctor in Milwaukee as of 1883, and he practiced for only that year.
+According to the book "The medical history of Milwaukee, 1834-1914", he was a newly-arrived doctor in Milwaukee as of 1883, and he practiced for only that one year.
 The book had photos and biographies of many doctors, but not of him.

 June 25 1887 another Chicago Inter Ocean newspaper article: Draege vs Heckenbach, chancery case.